nus-cs3281/2024/students/kevin9foong/knowledge.md

 - use of prepared statements with parameterized queries This treats the user input as a string literal and hence does not affect the SQL query.
 This is done by Hibernate which we are using in TEAMMATES.

-This cheatsheet on [SQL injection prevention by OWASP](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html) was useful.
+This cheatsheet on [SQL injection prevention by OWASP](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html) was useful in my learning.

 ### Multiple Course Structures (MCS)